MicrosoftDocs/power-platform/power-platform/guidance/automation-coe/heat.md

 ## Apply HEAT techniques

- Learn how to apply the HEAT techniques in your Automation CoE with the [Administering a Low-Code Intelligent Automation Platform whitepaper](<https://aka.ms/autocoeadminwhitepaper>).
+ Learn how to apply the HEAT techniques in your Automation CoE with the [Administering a low-code intelligent automation platform whitepaper](<https://aka.ms/autocoeadminwhitepaper>).

 ## More resources to start automating